Skip to content

 4. With airline partner frequent flyer status

-You and at least one guest will gain access to the lounge when departing on a Virgin Australia flight and holding Gold status or above with partners like Delta, Etihad, Singapore Airlines and Virgin Atlantic.
+You and at least one guest will gain access to the lounge when departing on a Virgin Australia flight and holding Gold status or above with partners like Air Canada, Etihad, Singapore Airlines, South African Airways, United Airlines and Virgin Atlantic.

 5. With a Virgin Australia Lounge membership or pass

 Virgin usually sells access to their lounges, either on an annual membership basis or for single-use access.
-As of 7 July 2021, you can buy membership starting from A$399 with the joining fee waived.
+As of 7 July 2021, you can buy a membership starting from A$399 with the joining fee waived.
+Rates increase from 1 July 2024, though.
+There’ll be a $99 joining fee, and the yearly membership charges increase to $450.

 Membership allows you to also bring in a guest and two children aged 2-12 years old.
 Many employers and professional associations will offer significant discounts on the joining and annual fees.

-Lifetime memberships are also available again, remaining at A$9,750 for general member and A$6,750 for seniors aged 60 years and over at the time of purchase.
-Lifetime members are eligible to use Virgin’s Premium Entry facilities at Sydney and Brisbane when those open again.
+Lifetime memberships are also available again, remaining at A$9,750 for general members and A$6,750 for seniors aged 60 years and over at the time of purchase.
+Lifetime members are eligible to use Virgin’s Premium Entry facilities in Sydney and Brisbane.

 At the current yearly price of $399, we think it’s good value if you plan to fly in Economy at least 14 times or more in the next 12 months.
 That works out to be up to $29 a visit.
 Of course, your travel should be between cities where there are Virgin Australia lounges to kick back in.

-You’ll get even more bang-for-buck if you travel with a companion frequently, and take advantage of on-arrival access when it’s reinstated.
+You’ll get even more bang for your buck if you travel with a companion frequently and take advantage of on-arrival access when it’s reinstated.

 6. Using Velocity Points or cash

-You can purchase a single-access pass for $65 at the door, but this can be used only two hours before your onwards flight.
+You can purchase a single-access pass for $65 at the door, but this can be used only two hours before your onward flight.

-There may be cheaper pre-paid rates for lounge access if you purchase it in conjunction with a flight in the same booking — this will show up as an extra before you reach the final check-out stage.
+Lounge access may be cheaper at pre-paid rates if purchased in conjunction with a flight in the same booking—this will show up as an extra before you reach the final check-out stage.

 There was previously an option to swap 10,000 Velocity Points for a lounge pass, but this isn’t being offered right now.